You are currently viewing Flow Control Statements In Java

 The labeled break

-its semantic is as follows:
+its semantics are as follows:

 break myLabel;